Kattinahole

-Kattinahole ಕಟ್ಟಿನಹೊಳೆ is a small village in Hosanagara Taluk, Shimoga district of the Indian state of Karnataka.
+Kattinahole is a small village in Hosanagara Taluk, Shimoga district of the Indian state of Karnataka.
 The local language of Kattinahole is Kannada.

 Geography

 It is situated in Mookambika National Park, close to the Kodachadri hilltop.
 The surrounding forest and hills are typical of the tropical rain forest seen along India's Western Ghats.

 Kattinahole is surrounded by Sagar Taluk to the North, Thirthahalli taluk to the South, Hosanagara Taluk to the East, and Byndoor Taluk to the West.